 There is something missing from the page.
 Something the writer did not translate.
 It usually comes in the form of show vs. tell, undeveloped plots/characters or first drafts getting a light edit before being rushed to print.

 It happens.
 Deadlines, burn out, or even trying to figure out what is missing on the page can flatten our writing.
 It doesn’t matter how well you write or what draft you are on.
 Good writers are not immune.

-I read a lot of cardboard.
-I call it homework.
-It varies in style and genre.
-If I had to define cardboard writing, I’d say it comes in many forms (bland in need of creative/craft spices usually) and results in a story that is either over or under cooked.
+Cardboard writing varies in style and genre.
+However, they tend to crop up in more formula based genres.
+They are in need of creative/craft spices usually and result in a bland story that is either over or under cooked.
 Sometimes it is nice fluff, other times I marvel at the good reviews.
 I mean, really?
-I used to get upset, now I realize everyone is entitled to their opinions.
-And that it isn’t necessarily the writing people are responding to but the emotion.
-I know.
-There is that word again.
-Sorry.

 Is it worth mentioning fluff meets cardboard authors can be household names?
-Men and women who make their living off of writing reliable (feel good) books.
-One is a gazillionaire and all because he makes the heart go pitter patter.
+Men and women who make their living off of writing reliable (mostly feel good) books.
+One is a gazillionaire and all because he makes the heart go pitter-patter.
 No, I’m not jealous.
-I used to be.
-Now I’m resigned to the fact that people like an easy beach read.
 We like happy.
 It is like vanilla ice cream.
-Who doesn’t like vanilla ice cream at least once in a while?
-Preferably with chocolate sauce and a variety of sprinkles.
 Now you know you can be a successful cardboard writer.
 See, well worth the read.